dannywillems/dsubml/README.md

 - [ ] Reorganize the grammar because it's very ugly! `let x : T = t` is equivalent to `let x = (t : T)`.
+- [ ] Type label can be any string beginning with a capital letter.
+It implies to remove all check about labels.

 ## Subtyping.